-The Panel is therefore prepared to accept the Complainant's contention that its 'HID GLOBAL' trademark and corresponding business is well-known and has developed a significant global reputation.
-With regard to Famous Names, successive UDRP panels have found bad faith registration because Complaint's name was famous at the time of registration: WIPO/D2000-0310 [choyongpil.net].
-On bad faith registration and use [generally], panels have noted: "Registration of a well-known trademark by a party with no connection to the owner of the trademark and no authorization and no legitimate purpose to utilize the mark reveals bad faith": NAF/FA95314 [thecaravanclub.com], WIPO/D2000-0808 [very use of domain name by Respondent who had no connection whatsoever with Complainant's mark and product suggests opportunistic bad faith - 4icq.com].
+The Panel is therefore prepared to accept the Complainant's contention that it's 'DELL' and other related trademarks and corresponding businesses are well-known and have developed a significant global reputation.
+With regard to Famous Names, successive UDRP panels have found bad faith registration because Complainant's name was famous at the time of registration: WIPO/D2000-0310 [choyongpil.net].

+On bad faith registration and use [generally], panels have noted: "Registration of a well-known trademark by a party with no connection to the owner of the trademark and no authorization and no legitimate purpose to utilize the mark reveals bad faith": NAF/FA95314 [thecaravanclub.com], WIPO/D2000-0808 [very use of domain name by Respondent who had no connection whatsoever with Complainant's mark and product suggests opportunistic bad faith - 4icq.com]; "Registration of a domain name that is confusingly similar or identical to a famous trademark....is itself sufficient evidence of bad faith registration and use" [Wells Fargo & Co. and Anr. v.
+Krishna Reddy, INDRP/581; QRG Enterprises Limited & Anr. v.
+Zhang Mi, INDRP/852].